 What made you switch to a lung cancer specialist?

 As I got my bearings, I started to research and found she was a general oncologist.
-I wondered if I should get myself to a thoracic oncologist who specializes in lung cancer,
+I wondered if I should get myself to a thoracic oncologist who specializes in lung cancer.

-I eventually found out I tested positive for a genomic alteration called ROS1-positive (ROS1+) and I wanted to be with someone who had other patients that had that same diagnosis.
+I eventually found out I tested positive for a genomic alteration called ROS1-positive (ROS1+), and I wanted to be with someone who had other patients that had that same diagnosis.

-I started looking away from the community hospitals and toward Stanford and UCSF which were accessible.
+I started looking away from the community hospitals and toward Stanford and UCSF, which were accessible.
 I did some second opinions there a few months after my diagnosis at both of those places and eventually shifted to one for a few months.
 Didn’t love it.

 Why did you switch back to a smaller hospital?

-I had these great ideas of oh, if I just go to [a major hospital], everything’s going to be great there.
-It’s not that the doctors aren’t brilliant there but I definitely felt like a number.
+I had these great ideas of, “Oh, if I just go to [a major hospital], everything’s going to be great there.”
+It’s not that the doctors aren’t brilliant there, but I definitely felt like a number.

-The emphasis on research there overshadows the patient care in my experience so I ended up shifting back to a community hospital where the nurses knew my name.
+The emphasis on research there overshadows the patient care in my experience, so I ended up shifting back to a community hospital, where the nurses knew my name.

 I had my oncologist’s phone number, and he was responsive to me and just accessible.
-Not that the other doctors aren’t responsive but you don’t have the same kind of access.
-There’s just so many layers you have to go through to get to the doctor and the doctor’s not in clinic very often, one day a week.
+Not that the other doctors aren’t responsive, but you don’t have the same kind of access.
+There’s just so many layers you have to go through to get to the doctor, and the doctor’s not in clinic very often, one day a week.

-Advice on building the relationship with your doctor?
+Advice on building the relationship with your doctor

 I struggle with finding the right balance in building the right relationship with my oncologist and my care team because there’s all this pressure.

-I definitely advocate for myself but I also try to have some deference and build a relationship.
+I definitely advocate for myself, but I also try to have some deference and build a relationship.

-So my advice is find the right match but also always, always get second opinions and create a sort of team.
+My advice is find the right match but also always, always get second opinions and create a sort of team.

-Here’s whom I go to for my regular care but maybe if I have questions, maybe I have some expert who’s very specialized but wouldn’t be great for my day-to-day care or is even available for that.
+Here’s whom I go to for my regular care, but maybe if I have questions, maybe I have some expert who’s very specialized but wouldn’t be great for my day-to-day care or is even available for that.

-The one thing I think is most important for me in the doctor is that they will listen and also agree to work and accept that I have these other people on the team.
+The one thing I think is most important for me and the doctor is that they will listen and also agree to work and accept that I have these other people on the team.

 What I found doesn’t work for me is a doctor who wants to be in charge and doesn’t want input from me or anybody else.
-That would be probably a suggestion for other patients is to look for doctors who have expertise but also willing to listen to others.
+That would be probably a suggestion for other patients is to look for doctors who have expertise but are also willing to listen to others.